- GENERAL ENROLLMENT INSTRUCTIONS

 To receive ULWR credit an ULWR Declaration form (PDF) must be:

-Enrollment in a Directed Study must be done in person in the Registrar's Office in room 309.
+Enrollment in a Directed Study must be submitted to the Registrar's Office.
 Students must obtain the approval of the supervising professor on a Directed Study Form before an enrollment request can be processed.
 Directed Study Forms are located in the bin that is located outside of the Registrar's Office in room 309 or can be downloaded (PDF).

 Students who sign up for more than the maximum credits available under the Credit/No Credit Option will have the course that exceeds the maximum credits graded.

-Full-time students are allowed to enroll in a maximum of 16 credit hours.
-Part-time students can only enroll in a maximum of 12 credits.
-Any student with an irregular and/or overload schedule must obtain the permission of the Associate Dean for Academic Affairs or Associate Dean for Student Engagement PRIOR to enrollment.
+Full-time students are allowed to enroll in a maximum of 16 credit hours during a regular semester (fall or spring) and 7 credits in the summer.
+Part-time students can only enroll in a maximum of 12 credits during a regular semester and 7 credits in the summer.
+Any student with an irregular and/or overload schedule must obtain the permission of the Associate Dean for Academic Affairs or Associate Dean for Student Affairs PRIOR to enrollment.

 Special Note to Scholarship Students

-The charge assessed for a course that is dropped after Monday, January 21, 2013 is NOT covered by scholarships.
+Charges assessed for a course that is dropped after Sunday, September 9, 2012 is NOT covered by scholarships.
 The student will be required to pay the full rate of tuition for the dropped course.